How to Play D&D With Two People

 When Playing D&D With Two People, Who Will Be the DM?

 The first question to ask is who is going to be in charge of the story and the rules.
 In a normal game, the dungeon or game master has a lot of work to do before the session even begins.
-If running an official campaign, this includes reading the book and familiarizing themselves with the different non-player characters, encounters, traps, etc. If doing a homebrew campaign, this can extent to drawing maps and coming up with plots and subplots.
+If running an official campaign, this includes reading the book and familiarizing themselves with the different non-player characters, encounters, traps, etc. If doing a homebrew campaign, this can extend to drawing maps and coming up with plots and subplots.

 But believe it or not, when playing your RPG with just a couple of people, there's a lot of flexibility in how to handle the role of game master.
 This is especially true if both players are familiar with the game rules.

-• Shared Responsibility.
-The idea situation is to take turns being the game master.
+Shared Responsibility.
+The ideal situation is to take turns being the game master.
 This can mean that one player runs the game one session, the other player runs it the next.
 Or the players can switch off running mini-campaigns, full campaigns, or even switch off going through official campaigns, although homebrew playing tends to lend itself well to playing in a group of two.

-• Splitting Up the Duties.
-Shared responsibility doesn’t have to mean switching off telling the stories.
-One player can take the lead in shaping the campaign while the other runs combat and deals with the mechanics of the various tricks, traps, etc. The players can also take turns being the “Combat DM” during individual adventurers to ensure both players get to use their wits to outsmart the enemy.
+Splitting Up the Duties.
+Shared responsibility doesn't have to mean switching off telling the stories.
+One player can take the lead in shaping the campaign while the other runs combat and deals with the mechanics of the various tricks, traps, etc. The players can also take turns being the "Combat DM" during individual adventurers to ensure both players get to use their wits to outsmart the enemy.

 You Can Play D&D With Two Players.
 But How Many Characters?